We live in a world that was made for extroverted allistic people, and for autistic people trying to fit into this world is exhausting.

 I also don’t relate to many of the ‘autistic people are like these statements’.
 I think it’s better to own how we present as an autistic person as ours rather than project them on to others.
 However, sharing how we present can help others understand themselves because it may inspire them to dig deeper in understanding themselves better rather than trying to find themselves in other autistic people.

-We do not have superpowers and the term superpowers is an over-the-top term for strengths in life.
+Autistic people do not have superpowers and the term superpowers is an over-the-top term for strengths in life.
 Its a hyped-up term that shouldn't be used for anyone.
 Superpowers relates to marvel comic books and superheroes, and this nonsense has become perpetual on social media to convince people this is what makes us stands out, when its not real.
 This superpower concept projects we must have superpowers to be worthy, which is harmful to autistic people who believe it.

 Identity means different things to people.
 For most identity is, who am I and what do I want my future self to be.
 That incorporates many things such as appearance, personality traits, memories, qualities, relationships, beliefs, values, uniqueness, and sense of self, thus how they see themselves compared to others.
 Then there is social identify such as race, gender, sexual orientation, disabilities, religious beliefs, and spirituality.

 As soon as we identify ourselves in other’s we lose ourselves.
 When we stop looking for our purpose in life it finds us, and we don’t get to live that life by following other people’s rules.
 We must be present with the journey we are taking to understand who we are and what we came here to learn, experience, and understand.